-Setting Up Your Kaleido-MX Multiviewer
+Setting Up Your Multiviewer

 Welcome to the Kaleido family of multiviewers!
-This Quick Start Guide is designed to help you get your Kaleido-MX (3RU) multiviewer up and running for the first time.
-The following sections will guide you through the installation of a Kaleido-MX (3RU) system in its default configuration.
-For more information about the Kaleido-MX (3RU) hardware, refer to the Kaleido-MX (3RU) Hardware Description & Installation Manual (on the DVD that shipped with your system).
+This Quick Start Guide is designed to help you get your Kaleido-MX 4K (3RU) multiviewer up and running for the first time.
+The following sections will guide you through the installation of a Kaleido-MX 4K (3RU) system in its default configuration.
+For more information about the Kaleido-MX 4K (3RU) hardware, refer to the Kaleido-MX 4K (3RU) Hardware Description & Installation Manual (available on the DVD that shipped with your system, or from the Documentation Library section of Grass Valley's website).